Saturation of algebraic surfaces: Introduction

-Section \ref{sec:affinisation} concerns the affinisation of saturated surfaces.
-We discuss its basic properties in Section \ref{ssec:def_of_aff}.
-In Section \ref{ssec:prop_of_aff} we prove Theorem \ref{thm:intro_sat_implies_proper}, namely that a saturated surface is proper over its affinisation as long as the latter is non-trivial.
-In Proposition \ref{prop:resolution}, we use Chow's lemma, resolution of surface singularities, and Theorem \ref{thm:intro_sat_model}\ref{item:intro-sat-functorial} to reduce the problem to the smooth setting.
-In Proposition \ref{prop:saturation-criterion}, we prove the first part of Theorem \ref{thm:intro-compactification}, characterising saturated surfaces in terms of the boundary divisors.
-Finally, in Section \ref{ssec:surj_of_aff} we prove that for scheme-saturated surfaces the affinisation morphism is always surjective, even if it is not proper (Proposition \ref{prop:surjective-2}).
+Theorem \ref{thm:intro_sat_implies_proper} is proved in Section \ref{sec:affinisation}.
+In Section \ref{ssec:def_of_aff} we recall basic properties of the affinisation.
+In Section \ref{ssec:intersection form} we reduce the problem to the smooth setting using Chow's lemma, resolution of surface singularities, and functoriality of saturation with respect to proper birational morphisms.
+Theorem \ref{thm:intro_sat_implies_proper} is proved in Section \ref{ssec:prop_of_aff}.
+Lastly, in Section~\ref{ssec:surj_of_aff} we prove that for scheme-saturated surfaces the affinisation morphism is always surjective, even if it is not proper (Proposition \ref{prop:surjective-2}).

-In Section \ref{sec:sat_open_sub} we complete the proof of Theorem \ref{thm:intro-compactification} describing boundary divisors of compactifications of saturated surfaces.
-In Section \ref{ssec:num_boundary} we use \cite[Proposition 3.2]{Schroer} to give a numerical condition characterising the case $\dim X^{\aff}= 2$.
-In case $\dim X^{\aff}\leq 1$, the boundary has numerical properties of a fibre of a proper morphism onto a smooth curve, and $\dim X^{\aff}$ equals one or zero depending on whether this boundary is, in fact, a fibre, or not.
-We call divisors of the latter type \emph{false fibres}.
-In Section \ref{ssec:false-fibres} we prove that no three false fibres can be pairwise disjoint (Corollary \ref{cor:at-most-two}).
-From this we deduce in Section \ref{ssec:SA-min} some descriptions of non-proper saturated surfaces with trivial affinisations.